-Notes for sustainability

-- 1) Carbon dioxide equivalents, i.e. GHG emissions expressed as the equivalent amount of carbon dioxide. - To date, this metric refers only to ready-mix concrete, steel reinforcement and internally purchased asphalt.
-Emissions from transportation are not concreted for 2021 - 3) Emissions from transportation are not reported for 2021
+- Notes for sustainability - 1) Carbon dioxide equivalents, i.e. GHG emissions expressed as the equivalent amount of carbon dioxide. - 2) To date, this metric refers only to ready-mix concrete, steel reinforcement and internally purchased asphalt.
+3) Emissions from transportation are not reported for 2021